-Hayes v Coleman, 338 Mich 371, 381; 61 NW2d 634 (1953) (emphasis added).
+Hayes v Coleman, 338 Mich 371, 381 (1953) (emphasis added).
 Further, contrary to the Prosecutor's objection at trial, the "interest or bias of a witness has never been regarded as irrelevant."
-People v Layher, 464 Mich 756, 764; 631 NW2d 281 (2001).
-The trial court was presented with the above cases during the trial but completely ignored them (Trial Tr., Vol. I, pgs.
+People v Layher, 464 Mich 756, 764 (2001).
+The Trial Court was presented with the above cases during the trial but completely ignored them (Trial Tr., Vol. I, pgs.
 143-144).
-Similarly, the Circuit Court ignored these issues as well.
-In effect, the trial court constructively prevented Mr. Wood from cross-examining Magistrate Lyons because he could not go into the issues which would demonstrate his bias or lack of credibility.
-In addition, rather than discuss or analyze any of these issues, the Circuit Court merely stated that Mr. Wood did receive a fair trial and was represented by counsel.
-The lower courts' rulings violated Mr. Wood's constitutional rights and prevented him from receiving a fair trial.
+In effect, the Trial Court constructively prevented Mr. Wood from cross-examining Magistrate Lyons because he could not go into the issues which would demonstrate his bias or lack of credibility.
+The Trial Court's rulings violated Mr. Wood's constitutional rights and prevented him from receiving a fair trial.
 Therefore, Mr. Wood's conviction must be overturned.